-Defence for Children – Belgium is the Belgian section of the non-governmental organization (NGO) Defence for Children International (DCI), whose goal is to promote and protect children’s rights at a local, regional, national and global level.
+Defence for Children – Belgium is the national section of the global movement Defence for Children International (DCI), whose goal is to promote and protect children’s rights at a local, regional, national and global level.

 With 50 national sections (located in Africa, the Middle East, Asia, the Pacific, Europe, and North and South America), DCI implements specific programs to defend children’s rights in the following areas: health, education, participation of children, violence against women, child trafficking, sexual abuse and prostitution, migration, children within armed conflicts, child labour and juvenile justice.

 The International Secretariat, which is located in Geneva, Switzerland, ensures the Movement’s representation within the United Nations and the international community.
 It also stands as an international advocate of greater respect for children’s rights, mainly in the field of juvenile justice.
 Additionally, the International Secretariat guarantees cooperation between the different branches, including the regional offices of the Movement.

 DCI-Belgium was created in 1991 and joined the international movement in 1992.
 The four main areas of intervention for the Belgian section are: juvenile justice, migrant children, the right to expression and the right to education.